 - The run-time configurations of VirIoT are saved in the System Database.

-- For external communications, the platform exposes an HTTP REST interface for the administrator and the tenants, meanwhile, for the internal communications, it uses a topic-based Publish-Subscribe System based on MQTT.
+- For external communications, the platform exposes an HTTP REST interface for the administrator and the tenants, meanwhile, for the internal communications, it uses a topic-based Publish-Subscribe Distribution System based on MQTT for context data produced by Virtual Things, and a HTTP Distribution System for vdeo streams and large contents produced by Virtual Things.

-- The Virtual Silo isolated environments dedicated to a speciﬁc tenant for running his applications.
-They are IoT systems-as-a-service, storing and providing the access to data of rented Virtual Things by meas of a configurable IoT broker technology.
+- The Virtual Silos are isolated environments dedicated to a speciﬁc tenant for running his applications.
+They are virtual IoT infrastructures offered as-a-service, storing and providing the access to data and service of rented Virtual Things by meas of a configurable IoT Broker technology and HTTP proxy.
 Virtual Silo can be connected to upstream IoT cloud services for additional processing purposes.

 - The ThingVisor is an element that interoperates with real things (Root Data Domain) to create Virtual Things.

-- A Virtual Thing is an emulation of a real thing that produces (sensor) or consumes (actuator) IoT data .
+- A Virtual Thing is an emulation of a real thing that produces (sensor) or consumes (actuator) IoT data the real thing has produced/consumed if it real.

 For an in-depth analysis of the VirIoT platform, check the following references: